yojiwatanabe/RasPiEater/README.md

 ### Note:
 - Requires some Linux insides knowledge OR a fresh OS to reverse the bite taken by RasPiEater
 - Data may be lost on the target RasPi
-- Only to be used on machines with explicit consent
+- Only to be used on machines with explicit prior consent

 ----------------------------------
 Anti-Copyright, 2018